SilvaScience/colberto/manual/calibrations/measurement.md

 Before the first measurment, the LO spectrum must be acquire by cliking on `Get LO` button.
 This is for the quick Fourier transform after the measurment.
 Then the measurement can be perform by cliking on `Acquire`

 When the measurement is initiated, the code is running over two loops, the t_secondary and t_scanned values.
 For every t_secondary, timming vectors are created.
 They depends on the meaasurement type.
-Then, for evry t_scanned the phase cycling is performed (see the next section for details).
+Then, for every t_scanned the phase cycling is performed (see the next section for details).
 For each cycling steps, a acquisition is done and stored in a list.
 The 16 measurements are summed together following the `operations` vector written below at the end of the phase cycling procedure.
 For every t_scanned, the outcome intensity of the phase cycling is saved.

 ## Phase cycling